hshsl-training/intro-to-programming/shell_lesson/01-introduction.md

 in the directory.
 What is one piece of additional information this long format gives you that you don't see with the bare `ls` command?

+Command:
 ```bash
 $ ls -l
 ```
+Output:
 ```output
 total 8
 drwxr-x--- 2 dcuser dcuser 4096 Jul 30  2015 sra_metadata
 drwxr-xr-x 2 dcuser dcuser 4096 Nov 15  2017 untrimmed_fastq
 ```

 The additional information given includes the name of the owner of the file, when the file was last modified, and whether the current user has permission to read and write to the file.

 ::: {.callout-note}
 No one can possibly learn all of these arguments, that's what the manual page is for.
 You can (and should) refer to the manual page or other help files as needed.
 :::

 Let's go into the `untrimmed_fastq` directory and see what is in there.

+Command:
 ```bash
 $ cd untrimmed_fastq
 $ ls -F
 ```
+Output:
 ```output
 SRR097977.fastq  SRR098026.fastq
 ```